wonday/react-native-pdf/README.md

 v2.0.6

-1. fixed change page number, do not redraw problem
+1. fix change page number, do not redraw problem

 v2.0.5